 As such, recruiters need to have excellent communication skills and be able to entice candidates to apply.
 These skills are highly important for all positions, but they’re critical for industries such as engineering, which tends to have more introvert applicants.

 4. Relationship building skills.
 Great recruiters think of recruitment as a relationship between a candidate and a company.
 Similar to a sales process, it takes much more than a single touchpoint to make a sale, or in this case, fill a position.
+You can rely on email automation to start your relationship and then write personalized emails from scratch once you build some rapport.

 Recruiters with great relationship building skills can build and nurture the relationship between a candidate and a company, acting in the benefit of both parties.
+The recruitment process is the first place a company gets to show off their employer brand, and is the determining factor in creating a positive candidate experience.

 5. Multitasking skills.
 Hiring is a lengthy process, and there’s quite a lot between posting a job ad and filling an open position.
 Recruiters need to put together job ads, screen applicants, run background checks, conduct interviews, consult with their employer, make job offers and much more.
 A great recruiter has a knack for doing multiple things at once and excelling in each of them.